nardLeano/hrpec-v2/frontend/src/ptj-content/whats-justice.md

 For many, justice means **punishment**.
 When someone commits a wrong, justice is served when the law holds them accountable—often through imprisonment or legal sanction.
 This is called **punitive justice**, a system rooted in the idea that wrongdoing deserves penalty.
 It's the most common form of justice we see in courts and law enforcement.

-But punitive systems are not neutral.
-They reflect the values and biases of the society that created them.
-Kaya may tanong din: sino ang madalas napaparusahan?
-Sino ang hindi?
-In a society where the law can be weaponized, punishment doesn't always equal fairness.
-Still, for those who have been harmed, seeing someone held responsible can be a powerful form of relief and closure.

 <br />

 **RETRIBUTIVE JUSTICE**